MatthiasNickles/Satalyzer/README.md

 Satalyzer is written in Scala and runs on the Java VM (version 8 or higher).

-It is not a general purpose logging or log analytics tool, it is mainly meant for solver debugging and benchmarking purposes.
+It is not a general purpose logging or log analytics tool, it is mainly meant for solver development, debugging and preliminary benchmarking purposes.

 ##### Usage